bekowal/CarbonElectronNeuralNetwork/README.md

 * to make model B predictions for electron energy E, scattering angle theta, and zzz. execute `main.py yyy zzz`

-when one executes ` main.py` it corresponds to xxxx
+* when one executes ` main.py` it corresponds to xxxx

+* the model outpu is in the format: xxx ??? ???

 ## Cite
     @article{Kowal:2023,